nverchev/drytorch/docs/tutorials/getting_started.md

 ```

 ### Test the model
 We evaluate the model using the PSNR metric.
-The score should be slightly higher than the baseline (greater than 26.00).
+The score should be slightly higher than the baseline (about 26.00).

 ```{code-cell} ipython3
 from drytorch import Metric, Test